-New York Stock Exchange LLC ("NYSE" or the "Exchange") hereby submits this Partial Amendment No. 1 to the above-referenced filing ("Filing"), in connection with the proposed rule change to establish a schedule of Wireless Connectivity Fees and Charges (the "Wireless Fee Schedule") with wireless connections between the Mahwah, New Jersey data center and other data centers.
-With this Partial Amendment No. 1, the Exchange proposes a new rule to place restrictions on the use of a pole on the grounds of the Mahwah, New Jersey data center that is used for such wireless connections.
+New York Stock Exchange LLC ("NYSE" or the "Exchange") hereby submits this Partial Amendment No. 1 to the above-referenced filing ("Filing") in connection with the proposed rule change to add wireless connectivity that transport the market data of the Exchange and certain affiliates to the schedule of Wireless Connectivity Fees and Charges (the "Wireless Fee Schedule").
+With this Partial Amendment No. 1, the Exchange proposes a new rule to place restrictions on the use of a pole on the grounds of the Mahwah, New Jersey data center that is used for wireless connectivity services that transport the market data of the Exchange and certain of its affiliates.